Travel insurance and safety for travellers

 - Personal liability cover- protecting you against the cost of damage to a third party or property and even rental car damage excess.

-- Travel Assistance: A helpline service available 24 hours a day, which will ensure your travel problems are dealt with as easily and conveniently as possible – including obtaining information about visas and inoculations; emergency medical evaluation and repatriation; return of mortal remains; transmission of urgent messages and legal assistance.
+- Travel Assistance: A helpline service available 24 hours a day, which will ensure your travel problems are dealt with as easily and conveniently as possible - including obtaining information about visas and inoculations; emergency medical evacuation and repatriation; return of mortal remains; the transmission of urgent messages and legal assistance.

 - Baggage and personal belongings protection: Cover for the loss, theft or accidental damage to your personal belongings or baggage; and the loss of theft of your personal money and documents.